 Check Ports By Scanning With Nmap

-Nmap is security tool which is used by pentesters and hackers .
+Nmap is a security tool which is used by pentesters and hackers.
 Nmap is very useful so we can use it to find open ports.
-Nmap can be used to find open ports in local host or remote host even on the internet.
-To get more information about nmap look our Nmap Tutorial.
+Nmap can be used to find open ports on localhost or remote host even on the internet.
+To get more information about nmap to look at our Nmap Tutorial.

 $ sudo nmap -sT -O localhost